ChristophSchmidl/web-security/README.md

 Topics covered:

+* How to work with WebScarab (intercepting proxy)
-* How to work with WebGoat
+* How to work with WebGoat (vulnerable web application)
 * HTTP Basics
 * Code Quality: Discovering clues in the HTML
 * Insecure Storage: Encoding Basics